Pantelion Films: Business Objectives

-Pantelion's biggest successes have come with star Eugenio Derbez whose Instructions Not Included led to a first-look deal with Derbez in 2014.
+Pantelion's biggest successes came with star Eugenio Derbez whose Instructions Not Included led to a first-look deal with Derbez in 2014.
 The film set a record for the highest grossing Spanish-language film to date, earning $44.4 million in the United States and $99 million worldwide.
 The film opened on 348 screens in the United States on its first weekend handily winning the week's best per screen average with $22,547 per screen before expanding to 717 screens.
-Derbez's 2017 release "How to Be a Latin Lover" became the studio's highest weekend box office performer earning $12 million in the last weekend of April in 2017."
+Derbez's 2017 release How to Be a Latin Lover became the studio's highest weekend box office performer earning $12 million in the last weekend of April in 2017."

-Pantelion also picked up its first English language film when it obtained the North American rights Paul Walker's film, Hours.
+Pantelion also picked up its first English-language film when it obtained the North American rights to Paul Walker's film, Hours.
 Two weeks prior to the film's release date of December 13, 2013, Walker was killed in a car accident in Los Angeles, California on November 30, leaving Hours as the first film starring Walker to be released after his death.
-Pantelion's second English language feature was announced as Summer Camp starring Diego Boneta and directed by Alberto Marini, but was beaten to the theaters by George Lopez's Pantelion release, Spare Parts, and The Vatican Tapes.
-In 2015, Pantelion released Un Gallo con Muchos Huevos which was the first wide-release for a Mexican animated feature and followed that in 2016 with the animated, La Leyenda del Chupacabras.
+Pantelion's second English-language feature was announced as Summer Camp, starring Diego Boneta and directed by Alberto Marini, but was beaten to the theaters by George Lopez's Pantelion release, Spare Parts, and The Vatican Tapes.
+In 2015, Pantelion released Un Gallo con Muchos Huevos, which was the first wide theatrical release for a Mexican animated feature film.

+Streaming and Pantelion's Future

-Late in 2016, Hemisphere Media Group partnered with Lionsgate to create a subscription video on demand service incorporating Pantelion's film titles.
-The service called Pantaya launched in August 2017.
+Late in 2016, Hemisphere Media Group partnered with Lionsgate to create a subscription video on demand service incorporating Pantelion's titles.
+The service, called Pantaya, was launched in August 2017.
 In 2021, Hemisphere Media Group acquired full ownership rights to the Pantaya streaming service from Lionsgate for $124 million, following the latter's decision to focus on the expansion of its Starz brand.

+Subsequently, in May 2022, TelevisaUnivision reached a deal with Hemisphere Media Group to acquire Pantaya, targeting the platform in order to fortify their own ViX streaming service.
+The acquisition was completed on September 13 of that year.
+Following the acquisition's completion, Pantelion's social media was discontinued thereafter with Pantelion's web presence redirected to the ViX service in the summer of 2024.
+Remaining employee contacts from Pantelion were folded into the Lionsgate organization with the Pantelion office closed in 2023 effectively ending the studio's operational lifecycle as an independently-run arm of Lionsgate.
+The studio's name would likely remain in use until all productions reached completion and distribution.
+The Pantelion name is still considered an active trademark.

 Awards

-In 2019, Pantelion Films was awarded an Impact Award by the National Hispanic Media Coalition for their “Excellence in Production of Latino-Themed Content."